open-gluck/opengluck-server/README.md

-# OpenGlück
+# OpenGlück Server

-The OpenGlück project is a collection of free software that can be used to help build a riche ecosystem of apps and tools for diabetes users.
+This is an HTTPS server that is the main entry point of OpenGlück.

 While it does not connect to third-party services by itself, you can use adapters that act as plugins which you can use to record new data or query the OpenGlück database.

-## opengluck-server

-This is an HTTPS server that is the main entry point of OpenGlück.

 OpenGlück can be configured to call webhooks when specific events are recorded (such as a new blood glucose reading).
 This is a powerful feature -- you can,